The case for Edinburgh

 Edinburgh gives the UK finder a clear travel signal: travellers who like independent shops, books, music, art, folklore, festivals, and memorable local texture.
 That makes it useful when you are deciding between an obvious UK break and a more personal one.

-Use this guide as the research layer, then use the finder when you want the site to compare Edinburgh against other UK destinations by timing, budget, transport, trip pace, and how mainstream or offbeat the break should feel.
+Use the finder when you want a quick comparison between Edinburgh and other UK destinations by timing, budget, transport, trip pace, and how mainstream or offbeat the break should feel.

 Nearby ideas